 The present generation of the Herewart family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Lincolnshire.
 The name is derived from the Old English word har which means "grey" and the word wudu which means "wood."

 Early Origins of the Herewart family

 The surname Herewart was first found in Lancashire at either Great Harwood or Little Harwood; and or in West Yorkshire at Harewood, all villages.

 Important Dates for the Herewart family

 This web page shows only a small excerpt of our Herewart research.
-Another 207 words (15 lines of text) covering the years 1071, 1600, 1648, 1634, 1647, 1648, 1647 and 1648 are included under the topic Early Herewart History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1071, 1600, 1648, 1634, 1647, 1648, 1647 and 1648 are included under the topic Early Herewart History in all our PDF Extended History products and printed products wherever possible.

 Herewart Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Herewart include Harwood, Harewood, Horwood, Whorwood, Herwood, Hereward, Harward and many more.

 Early Notables of the Herewart family (pre 1700)

 Another 92 words (7 lines of text) are included under the topic Early Herewart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herewart family to Ireland

 Some of the Herewart family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herewart family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Herewart were among these contributors, for they have been located in early North American records: Robert and Thomas Harwood who settled in Virginia in 1635; followed later by George Harwood in 1643.